-eSignatures transpose in the electronic world, the rich semantics of handwritten signatures.
-Because a signature is a symbolic representation of an individual, there is a strong intertwining between electronic signatures, authentication and identification which is the keystone of the eSignature Directive. eSignature is defined as data in electronic form logically associated with other electronic data and which serve as a method of authentication.
-Further that an ‘advanced’ signature is an eSignature capable of identifying the signatory.
+eSignatures transpose the rich semantics of handwritten signatures into the electronic world, .
+Because a signature is a symbolic representation of an individual, the keystone of the eSignature Directive is a strong intertwining between electronic signatures, authentication and identification. eSignature is defined as data in electronic form logically associated with other electronic data, which in turn serves as a method of authentication.
+An ‘advanced’ signature is an eSignature capable of identifying the signatory.
 The intertwining is reinforced by the reliance of eSignature and eIdentification on the same technology.

 New rules are proposed to enable cross-border and secure electronic transactions in Europe.
 The Regulation on electronic identification and trust services for electronic transactions in the internal market was adopted by the Commission in June 2012.